MealsMadeEasy/MealsMadeEasy/README.md

 # [Meals Made Easy](https://github.com/MealsMadeEasy/iOS) &middot;

 ## Introduction
 Meals Made Easy is a mobile app that assists the user in planning and maintaining a diet.
-The app would provide sustainable and flexible meal plans that meets users’ nutritional needs for a week at a time as well as a detailed grocery list for these meal plans
+The app would provide sustainable and flexible meal plans that meets users’ nutritional needs for a week at a time as well as a detailed grocery list for these meal plans.

 ---
 ## Prerequisites